We're the only ecology consultancy that will refund your money if you don't get planning based on our advice (terms apply)

 Acoustic Design

 During the creation of any new building, an important part of the early planning stage consists of considering the architectural acoustics.
-The concept of acoustic design facilitates integration of matters relating to how sound will move around the interior of a building, prevent unwanted noise from the exterior, and eliminate any potential impact to human health.
+The concept of acoustic design facilitates integration of matters relating to how sound will move around the interior of a building, prevent unwanted sound propagation from the exterior, and eliminate any potential impact on human health.

-Soundwaves will naturally bounce off interior walls and move around the building, and the same will happen externally whenever it rains or nearby sources of sound reach the building.
-If acoustic design has not been factored in to the development plans, a lack of sound insulation could cause unwanted sound within the building, allow indoor sound to be heard outside, and harm the acoustics.
+Sound waves will naturally bounce off interior walls and move around the building, and the same will happen externally whenever it rains or nearby transport noise sources reach the building.
+If acoustic design has not been factored into the development plans, a lack of insulation could cause unwanted sound within the building, allow indoor sound to be heard outside, and harm the acoustics.
+Sound insulation testing may also be required to reduce noise exposure and ensure compliance with building regulations and Approved Document E (Part E).

-Why Acoustical Design is Important in Building Design
+Why Acoustic Design is Important in Building Design

-First and foremost, correctly orchestrated acoustic design eliminates any chance of causing any infringements to human health.
-A study on patients recovering in hospital found that controlling noise effectively can play a role in supporting the health of everyone within a building.
-Results suggested that prolonged loud noises caused irritation, impacted pain tolerance, infringed on mental wellbeing, and induced hearing loss leading to the need for hearing tests.
+Correctly orchestrated acoustic design eliminates any chance of causing infringements to human health.
+A study on patients recovering in a healthcare facility found that controlling ambient noise levels effectively can support the health of everyone within a building.
+Results suggested that prolonged loud noises caused irritation, impacted pain tolerance, infringed on mental wellbeing and triggered noise-induced hearing loss, leading to the need for hearing tests.

-It was also evident from the study that sudden bursts of noise had the power to increase blood pressure and worsen existing injuries by setting off the body’s reflexes, and noise pollution also affected the ability to sleep.
-Aside from potentially hindering mental and physical health, acoustical design is also crucial to guaranteeing that the transmission and flow of sound is organised accordingly in line with optimal levels.
+It was also evident from the study that sudden bursts of noise had the power to increase blood pressure and worsen existing injuries by setting off the body’s reflexes.
+Noise pollution also affects the ability to sleep.
+Aside from potentially hindering mental and physical health, acoustical design is also crucial to guaranteeing that the transmission and flow of sound is organised accordingly in line with optimal levels and helps prevent significant occupational disease and other acoustic trauma conditions.

 What is a Noise Assessment?

-Otherwise known as a noise survey, a noise assessment is a broad term given to an analysis of an indoor or outdoor area to determine the new, existing or predicted future sound environment.
-A noise assessment consultant will manage the survey process, visiting the affected area with a predetermined methodology and a suitable collection of equipment to undertake an inspection, record key information, and display their findings in a report.
+Otherwise known as a noise survey, acoustic survey or acoustic assessment, a noise assessment is a broad term given to an analysis of an indoor or outdoor area to determine the new, existing or predicted noise levels of a future project’s sound environment.
+A noise assessment consultant will manage the survey process, visiting the affected area with monitoring equipment and sound level metres to undertake an inspection, record key information and noise data, and display their findings in a noise report.

-In planning, it would involve measuring the local noise levels on a proposed development or the impact a proposed development could have on local noise levels.
-It does, however, apply to other areas away from planning too, such as in the workplace, where a noise assessment would be used to quantify the noise levels within a working environment to gauge whether it could be harmful to employees, visitors or individuals in the surrounding area.
+In planning, it would involve measuring the existing background noise levels on a proposed site or the impact a development project could have on local noise exposure levels.
+It also applies to other areas away from planning, such as in the workplace, where an occupational noise assessment or workplace noise assessment would be used to quantify the noise exposure levels within a working day.
+The results then determine whether suitable hearing protection, health surveillance or mitigation measures are needed to protect employees, visitors or individuals in the surrounding community.

 When is a Noise Assessment Required?

 As the UK’s experts on ecology and arboriculture, our sole focus lies with surveys for planning, meaning that we specialise exclusively in noise assessments in relation to development.
-Sharing similarities with the majority of assessments that are conducted for a proposed development, a noise survey is designed to meet requirements that will allow developers to obtain planning permission.
+Sharing similarities with the majority of assessments that are conducted for a proposed development, a noise survey is designed to meet requirements that will allow developers to support planning applications and obtain planning permission.

-Whether the local planning authority requests a noise survey or the developer recognises a need for one, without the corresponding report, planning applications will be denied.
-At any point where a development could compromise the local noise environment or the local noise environment could compromise a development, it will be up to the developer to book a noise assessment on the development site.
+Whether the local planning authority requests a baseline noise survey, residential noise surveys, construction noise assessments or the developer recognises a need for one, without the corresponding acoustic reports, planning applications will be denied.
+At any point where a development could compromise the local noise environment, or if it could compromise a development, it will be up to the developer to book a noise assessment on the development site.

 Who May Undertake a Noise Assessment?

 Several titles are given to the professionals that carry out noise assessments, including noise assessment consultants, noise consultants, noise surveyors, acoustic consultants and acoustic surveyors.
-A noise consultant will possess the licensing and qualifications to undertake noise surveys correctly and in line with the latest standards from corresponding regulators and organisations.
+A competent person with extensive experience will possess the licensing and qualifications to undertake noise surveys correctly and in line with the latest British Standards and building regulations.

-As well as holding the academic and legal elements, it is crucial that acoustic consultants are also fully knowledgeable about planning and the relationship between development and the requirement for certain assessments.
-By harnessing a comprehensive understanding of both considerations, they can ensure that the necessary information is collected from the inspection and sufficient advice is provided to guarantee adherence to the local council as a method of securing planning applications.
+As well as holding the academic and legal elements, it is crucial that experienced acoustic consultants are also fully knowledgeable about the planning process, discharging planning conditions, and the relationship between development and the requirement for certain acoustic assessments.
+By harnessing a comprehensive understanding of relevant considerations, they can ensure that the necessary information is collected from the inspection and sufficient advice is provided to guarantee adherence to the local council as a method of gaining planning permission.

 How Much Does a Noise Assessment Cost?

-Ever since we started working as a survey consultancy, we’ve prided ourselves on guaranteeing competitive prices to clients and subsidising the cost wherever possible.
-Through operating in this way, we prevent the unfair likelihood of a developer paying as much for a survey on their small development site as they would have for the same type of assessment on a large development site.
+Since we started working as a survey consultancy, we’ve prided ourselves on guaranteeing competitive prices to clients and subsidising the cost wherever possible.
+Through operating in this way, we prevent the unfair likelihood of a developer paying as much for a survey on their small residential house as they would for the same type of acoustic survey on a large industrial facility or commercial premises.

-We use a universal approach to price up all of our surveys, using a baseline cost for every assessment before adding on any additional costs that will be determined by the development site’s dimensions.
-It is an approach that we also use for noise assessments, and with that in mind, we would always implore anyone that needs a noise survey to contact our team so we can put together an accurate quote for you.
+We use a universal approach to price up all of our surveys, using a baseline cost for every assessment before adding on any further costs that will be determined by the site location and development proposal dimensions.
+It is an approach that we also use for noise assessments, and with that in mind, we would always urge anyone who needs to provide evidence of noise surveys to contact our team so we can put together an accurate quote for you.

 Noise Assessment Guidelines

-From the perspective of the environmental health officer and the planning officer from the local authority, it will only be possible to ensure compliance to the rules of the planning system, relevant legislation and safe work regulations by assessing industrial developments, commercial developments, residential developments or private developments in a universal way.
+From the perspective of the environmental health officer and the planning officer from the local authority, it will only be possible to ensure compliance with the rules of the planning system, relevant legislation and safe working regulations by assessing industrial developments, construction activities, entertainment noise surveys, community noise issues, residential properties and private developments in a universal way.

-If a development is likely to be exposed to noise or prompt a noise problem, we provide a professional service under the guidelines of UK law, the requirements of the local authorities, and based on the latest noise standards.
-We also factor in the potential for any noise problem on noise sensitive premises or noise sensitive developments, allowing us to tweak our approach to meet your needs.
+If a development is likely to be exposed to noise or prompt a noise problem, we provide a professional service under the guidelines of UK law, the requirements of the local authorities, and based on the latest noise limits and British Standards.
+We also factor in the potential for any noise problem on noise-sensitive premises or existing properties, allowing us to tweak our approach to meet your needs and provide expert advice.

-While we cater to the main types of noise control measures to minimise noise emissions and noise complaints, we are aware of the different aspects of imposed noise conditions that can cause significant adverse effects to current and future occupants within the local environment.
-By working in this way, we can achieve our overall aim of carrying out a detailed review of development sites or construction sites alongside pledging an efficient service with bespoke solutions.
+While we cater to the main types of noise and vibration control measures to minimise noise emissions and noise complaints, we are aware of the different aspects of imposed noise conditions that can cause negative effects to current and future occupants within the local environment.
+By working in this way, we can achieve our overall aim of carrying out a detailed review of development sites or construction and open sites, alongside pledging an efficient service with bespoke solutions.

 Noise Regulations

-The subject of noise pollution and noise nuisance also features multiple times in legislation, including in part 3 of the Environmental Protection Act 1990 (EPA) and the Control of Pollution Act 1974, and in laws that address specific causes of noise such as Firework Regulations 2004, the Road Traffic Act 1972, and the Road Vehicles (Construction and Use Regulations) 1986.
+The subject of noise pollution and noise nuisance also features multiple times in legislation, including in part 3 of the Environmental Protection Act 1990 (EPA) and the Control of Pollution Act 1974, and in laws that address specific noise sources such as Firework Regulations 2004, the Road Traffic Act 1972, the Road Vehicles (Construction and Use Regulations) 1986, and controls over mechanical plant and air conditioning units.
+The laws support the control of noise and vibration in relation to human exposure.

 Noise Level Measurement Standard

-For an inspection over levels of noise to be accurate, noise decibel level categories are needed to determine a range between low noise levels and high noise levels, and in turn, between acceptable noise levels and excessive noise levels.
+For an inspection over levels of noise to be accurate, noise measurements and decibel categories are needed to determine a range between low noise levels and high noise levels, and in turn, between acceptable noise levels and excessive noise levels.
+Wind speed and other site conditions may also influence readings.

-As an example, existing noise sources, noise exposure categories and low to high levels of noise could be laid out as:
+As an example, existing noise sources, noise rating categories and low to high levels of noise could be laid out as:

 Road traffic (07:00-23:00)